Back to Delaware

 What This Bill Does

-• Creates a position of Title IX Coordinator within the Department of Education to oversee compliance with Title IX regarding athletics in public schools from grades 6 through 12.
+• Creates a Title IX Coordinator position within the state Department of Education focused on athletics compliance.

 Who It Names or Affects